CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 #### Scenario 3

-1. Use GitHub Copilot to generate code for each empty method in the `UserController.cs`file.
+1. Use GitHub Copilot to generate code for each empty method in the `UserController.cs` file.
 To generate code for each empty method using GitHub Copilot.

-1. Open GitHub Copilot chat and ask Copilot to **Generate the code for UserController.cs file**
+1. Open GitHub Copilot chat and ask Copilot to **Generate the code for UserController.cs file**.

    ![](../../media/result.png)

-1. Copy the code and replace it in the UserController.cs file's code.
+1. Copy the code and replace it in the `UserController.cs` file's code.

-1. Following these steps will allow you to efficiently utilize GitHub Copilot to generate code for each empty method in the UserController.cs file.
+1. Following these steps will allow you to efficiently utilize GitHub Copilot to generate code for each empty method in the `UserController.cs` file.

 ### Run and test the Application